freeWillee/TodoMVC-LV/NOTES.md

   CREATE ACTION for an ITEM in a LIST - What is the URL / HTTP method for that?
+    - The form is already present in the list show page.
+    - What URL does this imply?
+Stay restful.
+        POST /lists/:id/items=> doesn't describe which list we are adding item to?
+        An item doesn't exist in our application outside of the context of the list it belongs to.
+        NEED TO CREATE A NESTED RESOURCE:
+          - items are nested in terms of URLs under their parent list

 [] ListsController
 #index